 If you want to know how good the Epiphone Casino is, it was one of John Lennon’s regular guitars.
 That really tells you all you need to know about that guitar.

 The Casino Coupe is a modern take on that legendary guitar while being substantially more affordable.
-If you are after a classic, lighter rock sound, this is the perfect guitar.
+If you are after a classic, lighter rock sound, or something for squeaky clean jazz and blues playing, this is the perfect guitar.

 It is a fairly lightweight guitar.
 The one I played was just under 6 lbs, making for a lovely, lightweight experience when playing while standing.

 This axe has a very sweet, warm bluesy tone, especially on the neck pickup.
 On the bridge pickup, you are getting more of a jangly, lead tone.

 The Coupe’s smaller body feels like you’re playing a Les Paul, until you get to the neck, when you appreciate the twin cutaways.

 The P90 pickups on this guitar also make it more than capable of handling higher levels of gain.
 Pushing the gain makes these pickups growl.

 As for the design of the Casino Coupe, it sticks fairly close to the original.
 It has a very vintage design, with that same elevated pickguard and old-school bridge and tailpiece.

 I would have liked a more modern bridge design, since there is no adjusting the action with this bridge.
 Playability was still very good, but being able to lower the action just a little bit would have made it great.